 This course focuses on report writing and memorandum writing.
 Learners will study business writing in the format of email writing and letter writing.
 Resume writing and job application writing will be examined in depth.
 Learners will also focus on narrative report writing, occurrence report writing, and notebook writing.
 Learners will examine how to create and facilitate a workshop.
 The structure of speech, the sentence, word usage, spelling, punctuation and grammar will be explored in detail.

-This introductory course provides learners with a basic understanding and overview of the field of psychology.
-Attention is given to major psychological perspectives and the fundamentals of scientific thinking, biological factors, cognitive processes, social and cultural influences, personality, psychological disorders, and human motivation.
-Learners are encouraged to apply what they learn to their own lives and the world around them.
+This introductory course provides learners with a basic understanding and an overview of the field of psychology.
+Attention is given to major psychological perspectives and the fundamentals of scientific thinking, biological factors, sensation and perception, cognitive processes, personality, social influences and human motivation.
+Learners will be encouraged to apply what they learn to their own lives and the world around them.

 In this course, learners explore a broad range of trauma issues in the lives of individuals, families, children, and youth.
 Learners examine the role of the practitioner in assessing the indicators of trauma, providing support and referral, and engaging in self-care.
 Learners explore policies and practices through a trauma-informed framework.
 Learners explore how attitudes, values, and experiences affect perceptions and judgments when dealing with various types of trauma.

 This course examines correctional systems in Canadian society.
-The history of corrections, the role of corrections in contemporary society, and the interrelationships between the various components (including community-based corrections, correctional centres, and parole) will be covered.
-Correctional treatment and after care will be reviewed.
+Particular focus falls on the history of corrections, the role of corrections in contemporary society, and the interrelationship between the various components including community-based corrections, correctional centres, and parole.
+In addition, correctional treatment and after care will be reviewed.
 Emphasis will be placed on the formal and informal relationships which exist in correctional organizations and the relationships between staff and inmates in correctional centres.

 This course covers general aspects of Canadian law as it applies to the field of corrections, as well as Acts and Regulations specific to corrections.
 Expectations of correctional staff in light of the Charter of Rights and Criminal Code are reviewed, together with the application of common case law to corrections.
 Specific legislation covered in the course includes the Corrections and Conditional Release Act, the Prison and Reformatories Act, Provincial corrections act, FOIP, and Victimrelated legislation.
 Current legal issues in corrections will be explored.